jquant/jai-sdk/README.md

 ```

 - Using new data to be processed
+*All data should be an pandas.DataFrame or pandas.Series*
 ```python
 # Find the 100 most similar values for every new_data
 results = jai.similar(name, new_data, top_k=100, batch_size=1024)